infozenfrance/Phraseanet-Docs/en/User/Guide/Lightbox.rst

 .. topic:: The essential

     *Phraseanet Lightbox* collaborative viewing interface.
-If has comparison features, slide show, export and allows to validate or comment media.
+It has comparison features, slide show, export and allows to validate or comment media.
 The Push and Validation recipients can view their contents using this interface.